aclai-lab/ModalAssociationRules.jl/docs/src/getting-started.md

 ## Core definitions

 One [`Item`](@ref) is just a logical formula, which can be interpreted by a certain model.
-At the moment, here, we don't care about how models are represented by Sole.jl under the hood, or how interpretation algorithm works: what matters is that [`Item`](@ref)s are manipulated by ARM algorithms, which try to find which conjunctions between items are most *statistically significant*.
+At the moment, here, we don't care about how models are represented by Sole.jl under the hood, or how the checking algorithm works: what matters is that [`Item`](@ref)s are manipulated by ARM algorithms, which try to find which conjunctions between items are most *statistically significant*.

 ```@docs
 Item